Consultant in the governance and commercial team

-I lead the local government sector at Anthony Collins Solicitors, and work with a team of local government specialists and other lawyers across the firm to provide a full service offer to councils.
-We aim to work with councils as a trusted adviser, providing practical hands on advice, trying to apply the relevant legislation and case law in a pragmatic and common-sense way to the circumstances our clients are facing, and working in an imaginative and creative way to achieve their objectives.
+I am a consultant in the local government sector at Anthony Collins Solicitors and work with a team of local government specialists and other lawyers across the firm to provide a full service offer to councils.
+We aim to work with councils as a trusted adviser, providing practical hands-on advice on legal and strategic issues, applying the relevant legislation and case law in a pragmatic and common-sense way to the circumstances our clients are facing, and working in an imaginative and creative way to achieve their objectives.

-I have over thirty years’ experience as a solicitor and spent most of my career in the public sector, where I have been, amongst other roles, a chief executive, corporate director, head of legal services, and monitoring officer.
-I have been a partner in private practice since 2011, and specialise in local authority law.
+I have over 30 years’ experience as a solicitor and spent most of my career in the public sector, where I have been, amongst other roles, a chief executive, corporate director, head of legal services, and monitoring officer.
+I have been a partner in private practice between 2011-2021 specialising in local authority law.
 I am in demand as a speaker and trainer in local government matters and used to working with senior officers and elected members.

 The Government have finally published the changes to the arrangements for holding local authority meetings that came into effect on 4 April.

 Fears that the Government didn't understand the practical difficulties that local authorities face were put to rest last night (23 March) following an amendment to the Coronavirus Bill.